arth-7/GestroDrive/Dashboard/README.md

-# Hand Unit Code
+# Dashboard
-Arduino sketch for the ESP32 hand controller with MPU6050 and OLED.
-Sends gestures via ESP-NOW to car.
+HTML/JS web dashboard to control the car and view live ESP32-CAM stream.